Kim Kardashian Jewels Stolen In Paris Heist Have Been Melted, Re-Cut: The Only Piece Left Is Her $4.5 Million Engagement Ring

 “We didn’t take our weapons out in front of a woman.
 The person with me tied her up on the bed… I placed her in the bath.”

 Kim listed the jewelry that the men took away.
-She estimated the value of the jewels at about $5 million but it was later confirmed that it was a massive haul worth more than $10 million.
+She estimated the value of the jewels at about $5 million, but it was later confirmed that it was a massive haul worth more than $10 million.

 “Two Cartier diamond bracelets, a Jacob necklace in gold inlaid with diamonds, earrings with diamonds by Loraine Schwarz, and others by Yanina… three gold necklaces by Jacob, little bracelets, jewels, rings.
 A necklace by Loraine Schwarz with diamonds, another little necklace with six diamonds underneath… a diamond necklace with the name of my son Saint on it… a Jacob diamond cross… two rings in yellow gold.”